BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_6_Spending_a_Transaction_with_a_Bitcoin_Script.md

 ## Use the Redeem Script

-As we saw in [§6.2: Spending a Transaction to a Multisig](6_2_Spending_a_Transaction_to_a_Multisig.md), spending a P2SH transaction is all about saving that serialized version of the locking script, the so-called _redeemScript_.
-So, the first step to being able to spend a P2SH transaction is making sure that you save the _redeemScript_ before you give out the P2SH address to everyone.
+As we saw in [§6.2: Spending a Transaction to a Multisig](6_2_Spending_a_Transaction_to_a_Multisig.md), spending a P2SH transaction is all about having that serialized version of the locking script, the so-called _redeemScript_.
+So, the first step in being able to spend a P2SH transaction is making sure that you save the _redeemScript_ before you give out the P2SH address to everyone.

 ### Collect Your Variables

-Because P2SH addresses aren't integrated into `bitcoin-cli` there will be no short-cuts like you saw in [§6.3: Sending an Automated Multisig](6_3_Sending_an_Automated_Multisig.md).
+Because P2SH addresses aren't integrated into `bitcoin-cli` there will be no short-cuts for P2SH spending like you saw in [§6.3: Sending an Automated Multisig](6_3_Sending_an_Automated_Multisig.md).
 You're going to need to collect all the more complex variables on your own!

 [[PENDING]]